When I moved to Russia from South Africa late last year, I had six ginormous boxes of clothing.

 Save according to your financial situation now.
 If you have extra cash to save, add an additional zero for each week.
 For example Week 1 = $10 or week 1 = $100 etc.

-I found its easier to add up the amounts for each month and put that monthly amount away, instead of every week, so I have included both the weekly and monthly amounts on the table template.
+I found its easier to add up the amounts for each month and put that monthly amount away, instead of every week, so I have included both the weekly savings plan and monthly amounts on the printable.

-This sheet is easily editible to suit your currency and the amount you would like to save.
+This 52 week money saving plan is easily editable to suit your currency and the amount you would like to save.